carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 > ## Amplicon or Shotgun?
 >
 > Suppose you would like to compare the gut microbiome of people affected by a rather nasty bacterial
 > disease against the gut microbiome of healthy people.
-> Which type of metagenomics would you choose?
+Which type of metagenomics would you choose?
 > Which type of metadata would be useful to record?
+> >
+>> ## Solution
+>> For a first exploration probably 16S would be a better idea since you are not interested in the gene content.
+>> Nevertheless new pathogenes, can be discovered with shotgun metagenomics, that was the case SARS CoV 2
+>> Metadata will depend on the type of the experiment, but some examples are temperature, sampling methodology,
+>> date, place (country, state, region, city, etc.), gender.
+>>
+> {: .solution}
 {: .discussion}

 ## Cuatro Ciénegas